Azure/azure-sdk-for-python/doc/dev/tests.md

 A quick description of the five commands above:
 * sphinx: documentation generation using the inline comments written in our code
 * lint: runs pylint to make sure our code adheres to the style guidance
 * mypy: runs the mypy static type checker for Python to make sure that our types are valid.
-In order to opt-in to mypy checks, add your package name to [this](https://github.com/Azure/azure-sdk-for-python/blob/main/eng/tox/mypy_hard_failure_packages.py) list of packages.
+* pyright: runs the pyright static type checker for Python to make sure that our types are valid.
+* verifytypes: runs pyright's verifytypes tool to verify the type completeness of the library.
 * whl: creates a whl package for installing our package
 * sdist: creates a zipped distribution of our files that the end user could install with pip
 * samples: runs all of the samples in the `samples` directory and verifies they are working correctly